Fleming Building, Room 503

-Terrenda White is an Assistant Professor of Sociology and Education at the University of Colorado-Boulder.
+Terrenda White is an Associate Professor of Sociology and Education at the University of Colorado-Boulder.

 Her current research focuses on market-based education reforms in urban communities, and its cultural and pedagogical impact on teacher dispositions, teacher professional autonomy and identity, and the development of inclusive classroom practices.
 Particularly, White explores charter school reform and the organizational distinctions across community-based charter schools and privately managed charter schools.
 Her work has implications for how to tease out important ideological differences unfolding across the charter sector, as it relates to privatization, equity, and issues of power and control of teaching and learning in largely segregated and underserved Black/African American and Latino/a communities.
 White also emphasizes the varied responses of teachers to market-based education restructuring, highlighting dilemmas that current policies pose for teacher autonomy and the development of critical and culturally responsive practices with historically marginalized and under-served students.